 This Tour is at Activity Level, 1 EASY.

 Click here to see the levels.

-Day 2: Tuesday October 9th, we'll arrive at Dublin airport about 10:00 in the morning.
+Day 2: Tuesday, October 9th, we'll arrive at Dublin airport about 6:00 in the morning.
 Our flight was 7 hours and 5 minutes.
 After collecting our luggage and clearing customs, we will board our 1st class coach and go to the nearby town of Malahide, County Dublin for a guided tour one of Ireland’s premier tourist attractions, Malahide Castle and Walled Garden.
 You may decide to lunch at the Castle or in the town of Malahide.
-We’ll leave Malahide, and head to Donegal town, County Donegal on the magnificent, Wild West coast and the Atlantic Ocean.
-We’ll check in to The Abbey Hotel on The Diamond in Donegal, our home in the heart of town for the next two nights.
-Dinner tonight will be at the Abbey Hotel.
+We will enjoy the quaint town of Malahide while waiting for our late arrivals who are flying on another flight.
+After lunch, we'll head to Sligo town, County Sligo on the magnificent, Wild West coast and the Atlantic Ocean.
+We’ll check in to The Sligo City Hotel, our home in the heart of town for the next two nights.
+Dinner tonight will be at the Sligo City Hotel.

 This Tour Also Includes: